learninglab-dev/the-resources/data/work/audiopeaks.md

 		- writing script that sends something to Airtable through Amazon
 		- build a slack command
 - [http://compromise.cool/](http://compromise.cool/) for making sure a given word is an adjective? do that before searching for synonyms (but wordnet probably has this capability as well)
+- uploading images to airtable using their API [https://chinarajames.com/how-to-upload-images-to-airtable-using-their-api/](https://chinarajames.com/how-to-upload-images-to-airtable-using-their-api/)
+-

 Helpful command line links: